gavin-britto/gavin-britto/README.md

-- 👋 Hi, I’m @zen_gorilla!
-- 👀 I’m interested in architecture, construction and technology.
-- 🌱 I like to use python to create applications that help me stay organizaed.
-- 💞️ I’m looking for calloborators and hoping to meet interesting people.
+- My name is Gavin.
+- Our brand is called digital_rakshasa
+- We make music, art and architecture using traditional and modern methods.
+- We are always looking for collaborators in these domains.
+- The tools we like to use are: procreate, sketchup, rhino3D, autocad, revit, python, html, css, javacript and many more.

 <!---
 gavin-britto/gavin-britto is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.